Inorganic imide

+Organic imides have the functional groups \sNH\s or =NH as well.

+The imides are related to the inorganic amides, containing the H2N− anions, the nitrides, containing the N(3−) anions and the nitridohydrides or nitride hydrides, containing both nitride N(3−) and hydride H− anions.

 In addition to solid state imides, molecular imides are also known in dilute gases, where their spectrum can be studied.

-Imide can be a ligand, with a double bond to a metal such as molybdenum (e.g. Mo=NH).
-As a ligand it is called imido.
-The imido ligand is part of a nitrogen fixation cycle: Mo•N2 → Mo-N=N− → Mo-N=NH (diazenido) → Mo-N=NH2+ → Mo=N-NH2 (hydrazido) → Mo=N-NH3+ (hydrazidium) → Mo≡N (nitrido) + NH3 → Mo≡NH+ → Mo=NH (imido) → Mo=NH2+ → Mo-NH2 (amido) → Mo-NH3+ → Mo•NH3 (ammine); with the oxidation state of molybdenum varying to accommodate the number bonds from nitrogen.
+When covalently bound to a metal, an imide ligand produces a transition metal imido complex.

 When the hydrogen of the imide group is substituted by an organic group, an organoimide results.
 Complexes of actinide and rare earth elements with organoimides are known.

 Properties

 Lithium imide undergoes a phase transition at 87 °C where it goes from an ordered to a more symmetric disordered state.

 Structure

 Many imides have a cubic rock salt structure, with the metal and nitrogen occupying the main positions.
 The position of the hydrogen atom is hard to determine, but is disordered.

 Many of the heavy metal simple imide molecules are linear.
 This is due to the filled 2p orbital of nitrogen donating electrons to an empty d orbital on the metal.